• Skip to primary navigation

 📖 Recipe

-Vegan egg salad sandwich on plate with pickle speared on top.
+Vegan egg salad sandwich with tofu.

 Vegan egg salad sandwich